droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > ***Relationships.*** Blinsky owns Piccolo, a pet monkey that was given to him by "Alanik Ray", a traveling scholar (and one of Rudolph van Richten's disguises) shortly after Doru's rebellion.
 Blinsky also makes dolls resembling Ireena Kolyana for Izek Strazni, and receives a humble stipend to craft decorations for Baron Vallakovich’s weekly festivals.
 In addition, Blinsky is the creator of Ezmerelda d'Avenir's prosthetic leg.

 Blinsky Toys is as described in <span class="citation">N7.
 Blinsky Toys (p.
 118)</span>.
+He is a [Toymaker](https://2e.aonprd.com/NPCs.aspx?ID=3460).
 As the characters explore the shop, Blinsky cheerfully tells them about his inspiration for making toys: the legendary toymaker Fritz von Weerg, and his greatest invention that was lost to the ages: a clockwork man said to lie somewhere in Castle Ravenloft.

 If the players ask Blinsky about the doll resembling Ireena Kolyana (see <span class="citation">Creepy Toys, p.
 118</span>), he anxiously insists that it is not for sale and asks them to choose another toy.
 If the players demand an explanation for its eerie resemblance, they can coax a fearful Blinsky to share what he knows with a successful DC 10 Charisma (Persuasion or Intimidation) check or by taking the doll for themselves.
 Blinsky is clearly terrified of Izek’s wrath, and will do anything to ensure that the doll is delivered on time.